This set of Building Construction Multiple Choice Questions & Answers (MCQs) focuses on “Acoustics – Characteristics of Audible Sound”.

 Explanation: Frequency is the number of cycles made by a sounding body per unit time.
 It is used to distinguish a shrill sound from a grave one.
 It is the reciprocal of the time period.

 9. The amount of sound transmitted outside a room depends on the surface while the amount of sound reflected or absorbed depends on the sound insulation properties of the surface.

-Explanation: There are three phenomenons which happen when sound waves strike the surface of a room.
+Explanation: There are three phenomenons that happen when sound waves strike the surface of a room.
 These are reflection, absorption and transmission.
 The amount of sound transmitted outside a room depends on the sound insulation properties of the surface while the amount of sound reflected or absorbed depends on the surface.

 10. Which of the following statements is correct?

 a) Pitch of the sound increases with increase in frequency

 b) Pitch of the sound decreases with increase in frequency

 c) Decibel is equal to 1/100 of bel